shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-ethereum-data-with-the-graph.md

 # Conclusion

 Congratulations on finishing this tutorial!
-You have now learnt how to create and deploy your first subgraph, as well as query the subgraph using Subgraph Studio Playground.
+You have learned how to create and deploy your first subgraph, as well as query the subgraph using the Subgraph Studio Playground.

 # About the Author